-A NOTICE The popular and effective "fish scents" that are commonly sprayed on lures today will cause deterioration of the commutation these formulas well away from your boat carpet!
+A NOTICE The popular and effective "fish scents" that are commonly sprayed on lures today will cause deterioration of the second the second to the second these formulas well away from your boat carpet!
 Any spills should be cleaned up promptly.